HannesHold/GoWPF/README.md

 # GoWPF
-Some educational project to explore the GoWPF application
+Some educational project to explore the GoWPF library from nwoods.com